Two convergent NPA-like hierarchies for the quantum bilocal scenario: Generalising NPA hierarchy to quantum bilocal network scenario

 \end{definition}

-As for the standard NPA hierarchy, we will only consider the abstract algebraic commutativity relations among the states and measurement operators.
-This leads to the following definition of Commutator Bilocal Quantum Distribution.
+Similar to the standard NPA hierarchy, we will only consider the abstract algebraic commutativity relations among the states and measurement operators.
+This leads to the following definition of Projector Bilocal Quantum Distributions.